-Ben Riley is an acoustic and classical guitarist, songwriter, writer, and music educator with a style that is firmly grounded yet unmistakably original.
+Ben Riley is an editor, musician, educator, acoustic and classical guitarist, composer, writer, and website designer with a style that is firmly grounded yet unmistakably original.
 Ben began his musical studies on the guitar at age thirteen, and soon after developed an enduring passion for the guitar and its music.
 This passion and dedication to the craft has resulted in performances at a wide variety of venues throughout the Hudson Valley and beyond.

 After being homeschooled for the entirety of his school years, Ben attended Berklee College of Music’s Master Guitar Certificate Program.
 During his time at Berklee, Ben attended courses in jazz, blues, and rock guitar, music theory, and music business.
 Upon completion of his studies at Berklee, Ben studied classical guitar with Professor Glenn Sparks at Nyack College from 2014 – 2018, where he received further instruction in music theory, music history, orchestration, conducting, and music pedagogy.
-Ben graduated from Nyack College in 2018 with a Bachelor’s of Music in Classical Guitar Performance, Summa Cum Laude.
+Ben graduated from Nyack College in 2018 with a Bachelor of Music in Classical Guitar Performance, Summa Cum Laude.